genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 ## Sample assembler and COBOL programs to call Java

 TSTUR70.ASM and TESTUR70.COB provide examples of how to call Java from assembler/3GL.
 They are also useful test harnesses when developing Java exits for GenevaERS.
-GVBUR70 will start the requested number of threads.
+The GVBUR70 INIT call will start the requested number of threads.

 ## The GvbJavaDaemon